-Paulina Gretky’s Boyfriend, Dustin Johnson, Posts Flirty Comment On Her Sexy Instagram Photo
+Paulina Gretzky’s Boyfriend, Dustin Johnson, Posts Flirty Comment On Her Sexy Instagram Photo

 “Every relationship goes through its ups and downs, but most importantly we love each other very much and are committed to being a family.
 Thank you for your love and support,” the golfer said.

-Since that time, Paulina Gretzky and Dustin Johnson have seemingly worked things out, and fans can see more of the couple by following them on Instagram.
+Since that time, Gretzky and Johnson have seemingly worked things out, and fans can see more of the couple by following them both on Instagram.